Postgraduate Course: Foundations of Finance Theory (CMSE11081)

 |Additional Information (Assessment)

-Students will also gain feedback on their understanding of the material when they discuss their answers to the tutorial questions in the tutorials.
-Students may also ask questions in Lectures to assess their knowledge.
+Formative: students will gain feedback on their understanding of the material when they discuss their answers to the tutorial questions in the tutorials.
+Students may also ask questions in classes to assess their knowledge.

 On completion of this course, the student will be able to: